 OPEN - Resolution of storage needs for the Outrigger Club in advance of pending DPHP construction in their current storage area.

-OPEN - Continue the effort to develop a working design between OC Parks and the DPHP with respect to open space utilization (SUP storage, picnic tables and shelters) and the overall harbor aesthetics.

-New FAQ on the DPHOAC Updates page on the Fifth District web site regarding “slander” and the DPHP slip agreement.
+New FAQ on the DPHOAC Updates page on the Fifth District web site to include concern regarding “slander” in the DPHP slip agreement.